 Applicants must submit a written statement discussing qualifications and intentions for pursuing a graduate degree from the College of Law.

-Partial merit scholarships may be available for highly qualified students entering the LLM program.
+Partial merit scholarships are available for highly qualified students entering the LLM program.
 All admitted LLM students will be automatically considered for merit scholarships, based on previous academic performance and professional experience.
 There is no separate application for scholarships.

 Additional Requirements for International Applicants